siddhartha-gadgil/DeptWeb/_events/2024-12-17-Jubilee-Chair-lectures.md

 ---

 The 2024 Jubilee Chair Professor of the Indian Academy of Sciences is Professor Malabika Pramanik (University of British Columbia, Vancouver, Canada).
-She is visiting the Department of Mathematics at IISc from 16-20 December, 2024 (among other places).
+She is visiting the Department of Mathematics at IISc from 16-20 December, 2024 (among other venues in India).
-During this time, she will deliver a series of two lectures.
+During this time, she will deliver a series of two lectures at IISc.
 The details are as follows.

 ---